Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Appendix

 \subsection{event selection}

-An event satisfying the trigger condition of coincident photoelectrons in both of the crystal's readout PMTs within 200\,ns is acquired with 500\,MHz flash analog-to-digital converters and is recorded as 8\,$\mu$s long waveforms starting 2.4\,$\mu$s before occurrence of the trigger~\cite{Adhikari:2018fpo}.
-In the offline analysis, muon-induced events are rejected when the crystal hit event comes within 30\,ms after a muon candidate event in the muon detector~\cite{Prihtiadi:2017inr}$^{,}$\cite{Prihtiadi:2020yhz} and the crystal hit events to be less than 30\,ms. Additionally, we require that leading edges of the trigger pulses start later than 2.0\,$\mu$s after the start of the recording, that waveforms from the crystal contain more than two sub-pulses, and that the integral waveform area below the baseline does not exceed a limit.
+An event satisfying the trigger condition of coincident photoelectrons in both of the crystal's readout PMTs within 200\,ns is acquired with 500\,MHz flash analog-to-digital converters and recorded as a 8\,$\mu$s long waveform starting 2.4\,$\mu$s before occurrence of the trigger~\cite{Adhikari:2018fpo}.
+In the offline analysis, muon-induced events are rejected when the crystal hit event occurs within 30\,ms after a muon candidate event in the muon detector~\cite{Prihtiadi:2017inr,Prihtiadi:2020yhz}.
+Additionally, we require that leading edges of the trigger pulses start later than 2.0\,$\mu$s after the start of the recording, waveforms from the crystal contain more than two single photoelectrons, and the integral waveform area below the baseline does not exceed a limit.
 These criteria reject muon-induced phosphor events and electronic interference events.
-A multiple-hit event has accompanying crystal signals with more than four photoelectrons in an 8\,$\mu$s time window or has a liquid scintillator signal above an 80-keV threshold within 4\,$\mu$s~\cite{Adhikari:2020asl}.
+A multiple-hit event has accompanying crystal signals with more than four photoelectrons in an 8\,$\mu$s time window or has a liquid scintillator signal above an 80\,keVee threshold within 4\,$\mu$s~\cite{Adhikari:2020asl}.
 A single-hit event is classified as one where the other detectors do not meet these criteria.

 During the 1.7\,years data-taking period, no significant environmental abnormality or unstable detector performance was observed.
-The high light yield of the six crystals, approximately 15 photoelectrons/keV, allowed an analysis threshold of 2\,keV in the previous analysis.
-However, the other two crystals had lower light yields and required higher analysis thresholds of 4\,keV and 8\,keV respectively~\cite{Adhikari:2017esn,Adhikari:2018ljm}.
+The high light yield of the six crystals, approximately 15 photoelectrons/keVee, allowed an analysis threshold of 2\,keVee in the previous analysis.
+However, the other two crystals had lower light yields and required higher analysis thresholds of 4\,keVee and 8\,keVee respectively~\cite{Adhikari:2017esn,Adhikari:2018ljm}.
 Since their direct impact on the WIMP search is not substantial, we do not include single-hit events from these two crystals in the WIMP search analysis, although they were used in the identification of multiple hits.